What are the Illnesses That Cause Hair Loss?

-In any case, hair loss can be a traumatic experience for men and women (More than 80% of men and nearly half of women experience hair loss during their lifetime).
+In any case, losing hair can be a traumatic experience for men and women (More than 80% of men and nearly half of women experience hair loss during their lifetime).

 And this extra strain only makes dealing with serious medical complaints more difficult.

 If you’re worried about your hair loss reasons, contact your GP as soon as possible.

 They may be able to eliminate common medical conditions and set your mind at ease.